scottx611x/CSCI-S-40/Lecture/Lectures.md

     - 2000::/3 Global unicast
     - FE80::/10 Link Local Unicast
     - DNS A vs AAAA records for ipv6 (4 times larger that an ipv4 address, also a sick joke! :) )
-    - "Next Header" for encapsulation concept vs russian doll nesting
+    - "Next Header" for encapsulation concept vs Russian doll nesting
     - IPv6 is expensive to implement!
     - `dig -T AAAA facebook.com` -> `2a03:2880:f112:83:face:b00c::25de` :D